-Electrolux, officially known as AB Electrolux, is a leading global appliance manufacturer headquartered in Sweden (SE).
-Founded in 1919, the company has established a strong presence in Europe, North America, and Asia, specialising in home and professional appliances.
-Electrolux is renowned for its innovative kitchen and laundry solutions, including refrigerators, ovens, and washing machines, which are designed to enhance user experience through advanced technology and energy efficiency.
-With a commitment to sustainability, Electrolux has achieved significant milestones, such as being recognised for its efforts in reducing carbon emissions.
-The company holds a prominent market position, consistently ranking among the top appliance brands worldwide.
-Its dedication to quality and design sets Electrolux apart, making it a preferred choice for consumers seeking reliable and stylish home solutions.
+Electrolux, officially known as AB Electrolux, is a leading global appliance manufacturer headquartered in Stockholm, Sweden (SE).
+Founded in 1919, the company has established a strong presence in Europe, North America, and Asia, focusing on the design and production of home and professional appliances.
+Electrolux is renowned for its innovative kitchen and laundry solutions, including refrigerators, ovens, and washing machines, which are distinguished by their energy efficiency and user-friendly features.
+The company has achieved significant milestones, such as being a pioneer in sustainable appliance technology, positioning itself as a market leader in the home appliance industry.
+With a commitment to quality and design, Electrolux continues to enhance everyday life for consumers worldwide.

 How does Electrolux's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.